cooperlonely/DVB-T2-DATV-Broadcast-System/README.md

 * UDP_MPTS - can be used for input from any udp multiplex stream, paste udp url and press Get info button, it's will check all available streams and u can select any u want to use for channel.

-* media_folder - Browse and select folder with video files u want to broadcast, on selected folder may be 1 file or any files u want, when you select folder, and start encoder, it's will create ch_playlist.txt file with all files in selected folders, use checkbox randomize, if need.
+* media_folder - Browse and select folder with video files u want to broadcast, on selected folder may be 1 file or many files u want, when you select folder, and start encoder, it's will create ch_playlist.txt file with all files included in selected folder and subfolders, use checkbox randomize, if need.
 (important rule, u must prepair all files in folder to same codec formats, it's need for stable encoder concat demuxer operation, or u will have problem, when next file in playlist came to input with another parameters, demuxer will crash, your channel will destroy and restart all system).

 * input_devices - select any available on your PC HW video and audio devices, like OBS Virtual Camera and Virtual Audio Cable, for example.